-Here I am with my first blog, ever.
+Welcome to my first blog post.
 The only reason I started this blog is to cope with my third life crisis while hoping to share and eventually help someone out there with my writing.
 Once I read in an article that you should have a personal manifesto somewhere in your 30s, and this is mine.

 The big question with third life crisis is what am I DOING my whole life?

-The first sign I felt is self-doubt.
+For me, it began with a series of rejections – rejection letters from academic journals and conferences that left me questioning my worth as a researcher.
 As a researcher, I need to submit my research article to scientific journals or conferences.
-However, in the process, one by one of said journals downright rejected me.
 I know that rejection is common, and I have dealt with failures and rejections before.
 However, having rejected continuously – 3 journals and 1 conferences so far – made me doubt myself.
 I reviewed and revised all my work, but somehow I loss confident to submit them to another journal.

 The self-doubt also takes me to another question, what I want to be in the future?
 I always have a vague image of what I want to do in life, but it goes blurrier each day.
 Just like a ship without a compass, my friend told me.
 The ship goes on sailing along daily routines.